awslabs/aws-greengrass-group-setup/README.md

 - `gg_group_setup` config file parser `GroupConfigFile` which can be sub-classed
 - file-driven command line interface

-The file-driven command line acts demonstrates the steps necessary to create a Greengrass Group.
+The file-driven command line demonstrates the steps necessary to create a Greengrass Group.
 The command line includes four commands:
 `create`, `deploy`, `clean_all`, and `clean_file`.